-Launch Windows PowerShell and type following command to check if Azure CLI is installed.
+Launch Windows PowerShell and type the following command to check if Azure CLI is installed.

-If you don’t see azure-cli version or get an error “az not recognized” then reinstall Azure CLI and restart the PowerShell.
+If you don’t see the azure-CLI version or get an error “az not recognized” then reinstall Azure CLI and restart the PowerShell.
 Login to your Azure account using the below command.

-Default browser will ask your login details.
+The default browser will ask for your login details.
 Once successful login following Azure details will be shown.